Follow along with newly translated talks by Thich Nhat Hanh from 2012/13 which explore the true meanings of what the Buddha taught.

 - Core Plum Village practices such as sitting, walking, eating, Touching the Earth, and the Ten Mindful Movements

-In this Rains Retreat the community have been enjoying collectively watching a talk from Thay each Wednesday.
-A dedicated team of monastics have worked tirelessly on creating new subtitles for the talks.
+In this Rains Retreat the community has been enjoying collectively watching a talk from Thay each Wednesday.
+A dedicated team of monastics has worked tirelessly to create new subtitles for the talks.
 The themes from the talks have been picked up by the Dhama teachers in live talks on Sundays.
 We invite you to join us on this journey and enjoy the many Dharma gems Thay offered us in 2012/13.
 (This page will be updated with further talks as they are released.)

 How should we approach the Buddha’s teachings?